magumbo/nelson-brochure/exampleSite/content/why-nelson.md

   enable: true
   subtitle: Who We Are
   title: Hello, We’re Nelson Here for your Help
-  description: All-in-one solution that you subscribe to over the Internet.
+  description: Nelson is an all-in-one solution that you subscribe to over the Internet.
     We are a property management system, a centralized reservation system, a booking engine, a revenue management system, a channel manager, a customer relationship management system built as one robust scalable solution.
   image: images/why-nelson/01.jpg
 what_we_do:
   enable: true